PDF/A - the ISO standard for long-term archiving

 • the continuity of digital archive records on new media, as well as

-• the continuity of credible presentation using appropriate digital formats (regardless of platforms and after a long period of time).
+• the continuity of credible presentation using appropriate digital formats (regardless of platforms and even after a long period of time).

 Why PDF/A and not just PDF?

 Document archives require considerably higher standards.
 The content must always appear exactly the same under all circumstances.
-However, because of its availability and wide acceptance, choosing a PDF to create an archiving standard for digital documents was an obvious choice.
+However, because of its availability and wide acceptance, choosing PDF to create an archiving standard for digital documents was an obvious choice.

 • all required fonts must be embedded within the PDF